-Workstation 6 maps the integral values for like optels 90 in frames 94 acquired during like moments of the plurality of heartbeat cycles to shades of gray and/or color in the abovedescribed manner.
-Workstation 6 causes the thus mapped shade of gray and/or color to be displayed on the pixel or 45 group of pixels of display 12 having positions corresponding to the position of the corresponding optel or optels 90 in tFOV 92 to form a gray scale and/or color slope map image of the integral values during a like moment of a plurality of heartbeat cycles.
-For example, workstation 6 maps shades of gray 50 and/or color to the integral values of like optels 90 in frames F1, F6, F11, etc., and displays on display 12 a gray scale and/or color slope map image corresponding to the patient P's blood flow during the P wave of plurality of heartbeat cycles.
-Also or alternatively, workstation 6 maps shades of gray 55 and/or color to the integral values of like optels 90 in frames 94 associated with the Q wave, R wave, S wave or T wave of a plurality of the patient P's heartbeat cycles and selectively displays on display 12 the gray scale and/or color slope map image thereof.
+Workstation 6 maps the first rate of change and/or the second rate of change for like optels 90 in frames 94 acquired 35 during like moments of the plurality of heartbeat cycles to a shade of gray and/or color in the above-described manner.
+Workstation 6 causes the thus mapped shades of gray and/or color to be displayed on the pixel or group of pixels of display 12 having positions corresponding to the position of the cor- 40 responding optel or optels 90 in tFOV 92 to form a gray scale and/or color slope map image of the first and/or second rate of change during a like moment of a plurality of heartbeat cycles.
+For example, workstation 6 maps a shade of gray and/or color to the first and/or second rates of change of like 45 optels 90 in frames F1, F6, F11, etc., and displays on display 12 a gray scale and/or color slope map image corresponding to the patient P's blood flow during the P wave of plurality of heartbeat cycles.
+Similarly, workstation 6 maps a shade of gray and/or color to the first and/or second rates of change of 50 like optels 90 in frames 94 associated with the Q wave, R wave, S wave or T wave of a plurality of the patient P's heartbeat cycles and selectively displays on display 12 the gray scale and/or color slope map image thereof.

-Isolating frames 94 associated with like moments of a plurality of heartbeat cycles enables correlation between differences in IR radiation from the skin surface of the patient P and blood flow at multiple levels and locations throughout the tissues of interest thereby permitting quantitative assessment of blood flow in the patient P's body in tFOV 92 of IR imaging camera 4, thereby providing further diagnostic information of value to the physician.
+Isolating frames 94 associated with like moments of a 55 plurality of heartbeat cycles enables correlation between differences in IR radiation from the skin surface of the patient P and blood flow at multiple levels and locations throughout the tissues of interest thereby permitting quantitative assessment of blood flow in the patient P's body in tFOV 92 of IR imaging 60 camera 4, and providing further diagnostic information of value to the physician.
 Utilization of a reliable consistent time code marker, such as the patient P's own heartbeat, permits application of mathematical processes for image enhancement and increases the overall resolution of the entire imaging system improving both the sensitivity and selectivity of the system as a means of identifying, characterizing and evaluating complex sympathetically mediated physiological processes within the living human body and the bodies of other animals.